24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 By Lotte from Phenomenal Globe Travel Blog

 Braga is one of the best cities to visit in Portugal.
-As one of the oldest cities in the country and one of the largest ones, it comes as no surprise that Braga has a lot to offer.
-You can easily spend a couple of days exploring its charming city center and the surrounding area.
+As one of the oldest cities in the country and one of the largest ones, it is no surprise that Braga has a lot to offer.
+You can easily spend a few days exploring its charming city center and the surrounding area.

-The best time to visit Braga is during Spring and in the Fall, summers are too hot and the winter can actually get quite cold up north.
+The best time to visit Braga is during Spring, and in the Fall, summers are too hot, and the winter can get quite cold up north.

 While Braga city center has enough to keep you occupied, there is another must-visit attraction located just outside of town: the Bom Jesus do Monte.
-This UNESCO World Heritage Site is situated on top of Mount Espinho and an important pilgrimage site.
+This UNESCO World Heritage Site, situated on Mount Espinho, is an important pilgrimage site.

 By Cath from Moving to Portugal

 One of the most beautiful cities in Portugal is Évora.
-Located in the region of Alentejo, Évora is the capital city of this region of Portugal and is a historically important one in the country.
+Located in the Alentejo region, Évora is the capital and is historically important in the country.
 Although it is not very big compared to some cities, it is a must-visit.

-Évora is a UNESCO World Heritage Site thanks to both the Roman Temple, Roman aqueducts, Sé (Cathedral of Évora) and other important buildings and monuments.
+Évora is a UNESCO World Heritage Site thanks to the Roman Temple, Roman aqueducts, Sé (Cathedral of Évora), and other important buildings and monuments.

-Most of the old city is located within medieval walls and once you are inside these, you will be welcomed by narrow streets, cathedrals and churches, as well as the important cathedral and Roman Temple.
+Most of the old city is located within medieval walls.
+Once inside these, you will be welcomed by narrow streets, cathedrals, and churches, including the important cathedral and Roman Temple.

 Stop at any café to enjoy an abatanado (coffee) and a pastel de nata.

-The Se Cathedral is worth visiting, especially to climb to the roof of the cathedral to take in panoramic views of the Alentejo landscape.
-And the cloisters of the cathedral are a peaceful and tranquil place.
-You can also have lunch at the café at the rear of the cathedral.
+The Se Cathedral is worth visiting, especially if you climb to the roof to take panoramic views of the Alentejo landscape.
+The cathedral’s cloisters are a peaceful and tranquil place.
+You can also have lunch at the café at the cathedral’s rear.
 The bacalhau bras and prawn spaghetti are delicious.

-Évora can be hot in summer due to its position inland, so if you aren’t a fan of the heat, visit in spring or autumn.
-A nice place for a day trip is Elvas, another town in the Alentejo which is famous for its star forts and is less than an hour from Évora.
+Évora can be hot in summer due to its inland location, so if you aren’t a fan of the heat, visit in spring or autumn.
+An excellent place for a day trip is Elvas, another town in the Alentejo famous for its star forts and less than an hour from Évora.

-And just 15km from Évora are the Cromeleque dos Almendres, a megalithic monument with standing stones which are older than Stonehenge.
+Just 15km from Évora is the Cromeleque dos Almendres, a megalithic monument with standing stones older than Stonehenge.

-Évora is worth visiting if you are planning to tour parts of the country and you will be in the Alentejo region of Portugal.
+Évora is worth visiting if you plan to tour parts of the country in the Alentejo region of Portugal.

 Check out: Private tour of Evora